serverless-guru/sls-jest/doc/spies/eventbridge.md

 Cons:

 - Harder to debug.
-Spies delete received messages as soon as they are received.
-When debugging, you cannot go check later if a message was missed by the spy, or by an invalid event pattern, for example.
+Spies delete the messages as soon as they are received.
+When debugging a failed assertion, you cannot go check later if a message was missed by the spy, or by an invalid event pattern, for example.

 **CloudWatch**

 Pros:

 - By default, events are retained in the log group for 1 day.
-That allows you to go and check waht events where received as you write your tests.
+That allows you to go and check what events where received as you write your tests.
 This can help finding issues or adjust [timeouts](#recommendations) for example

 Cons:

 - This method is slower as spies must wait until the logs are ingested by CloudWatch.
-Spies also do interval polling when reding them from the logs.
+Spies also do interval polling when reading them from the logs.

 ## Recommendations